prasannaharigopal/DockerKubernetesAssignment/README.md

-# Docker Assignment: Java Spring Boot Application with Docker
+# Docker & Kubernetes Assignment: Java Spring Boot Application with Docker & Kubernetes

+# Docker Application

 This project demonstrates how to Dockerize a Java Spring Boot web application using Docker, Docker Compose, and Docker Hub.
 It includes both a simple single-container application and a multi-container setup with a MySQL database.